 Mac wheeled around.

 "What did she look like?"

-"Well, she's the prettiest gal I've ever seen coming through these doors, and I mean no disrespect to your glamorous sister.
-She was tall, had blond hair, blue jeans, a light blue T-shirt, and the prettiest face I've ever seen.
+"Well, she's the prettiest gal I've ever seen coming through these doors, and I mean no disrespect to your glamorous sister or Miss Darvan.
+She was tall, had blond hair, blue jeans, a light blue T-shirt, and the prettiest face I'd ever seen.
 She said not a word.
 Just handed me the envelope and strolled out."

 Devon reached into his desk and produced the small envelope.
 Mac took it and headed for one of the chairs.
 Trembling just a little bit, he looked at the envelope.
 It was the size of a thank-you card with a computer-printed address.

 Mackenzie Merrick Apartment 1404 The Grant Park Tower Chicago, IL

 He contemplated for a moment the safety of opening this.
 It could be Ricin or worse.
 She wouldn't do that; he thought as he carefully opened the little envelope.
 Inside was a small card, again computer printed.

 Heartbroken that I could not save Officer Williams.
 My information was that you were the only target.
 So sorry.

 Mac got out his phone and called Commander DiMarco.

 "Hi, Mac.
 What's up?"